 After you’ve stained the crate and it’s dry, paint it with white acrylic paint.
 You’ll need a few coats to cover the entire crate.
 I did not paint the inside of my crate.

-Creating the Stencil with your Cricut:
+How to Create the Stencil with your Cricut

 After the image is cut out, remove the negative elements so that you have a stencil.

 Place a piece of Cricut transfer tape on top of your cut image.
 Then peel the cut image off of the plastic carrier sheet.

 Line up the stencil on the crate and apply.
 Use a credit card or flat object to ensure that the vinyl is stuck to the crate well then remove the transfer tape.

 Paint over the stencil with acrylic paint.
 It will take 2-3 coats.

 After the paint has dried, remove the stencil and distress the crate with sandpaper.